Two Pin Din

 Two Pin Din are a two-piece indie rock band based in the Netherlands and Belgium, formed in 2005 by musicians Andy Kerr and Wilf Plum, formerly of the bands Nomeansno and Dog Faced Hermans, respectively.

-Lacking a rhythm section, the band consists of the two members each singing and playing electric guitar.
+The group features both musicians singing and playing guitar, lacking a traditional rock band rhythm section of bass guitar and drums.

 They released their debut album, In Case of Fire Break Glass, in 2008.
 In 2014, Two Pin Din put out a four song extended play featuring the words and vocals of G.W.
 Sok.